CMU-17313Q/CMU-17313Q.github.io/docs/syllabus.md

 Note that the instructors respect honesty in these (and indeed most!) situations.

 ## Accommodations

-If you wish to request an accommodation due to a documented disability, please inform the instructors as soon as possible and contact Disability Resources at 412-268-2013 or [access@andrew.cmu.edu](mailto:access@andrew.cmu.edu).
+Carnegie Mellon University is committed to providing reasonable accommodations for all persons with disabilities.
+To access accommodation services you are expected to initiate the request and submit a Voluntary Disclosure of Disability Form to the office of Health & Wellness or CaPS-Q. In order to receive services/accommodations, verification of a disability is required as recommended in writing by a doctor, licensed psychologist or psycho-educational specialist.
+The office of Health & Wellness, CaPS-Q and Office of Disability Resources in Pittsburgh will review the information you provide.
+All information will be considered confidential and only released to appropriate persons on a need to know basis.

+Once the accommodations have been approved, you will be issued a Summary of Accommodations Memorandum documenting the disability and describing the accommodation.
+You are responsible for providing the Memorandum to your professors at the beginning of each semester.

+For more information on policies and procedures, please visit [Assistance for Individuals with Disabilities on Scotty](https://scotty.qatar.cmu.edu/qword/student-affairs/office-of-health-and-wellness/assistance-for-individuals-with-disabilities/).

 ## Policy on Healthcare-Related Absence
 We don't record our lectures, because they are highly interactive and tricky to record, but we do post slides at the end of the day.
 Please go over them and come to any of the instructors' office hours to discuss the material.

 ## A Note on Self Care
-Please take care of yourself.
-Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
-This will help you achieve your goals and cope with stress.
-All of us benefit from support during times of struggle.
-You are not alone.
+We all feel stress at different times and for different reasons, and when we do, it is good to reach out for support.
+Do your best to maintain a healthy lifestyle by eating well, exercising, getting enough sleep and taking some time to relax.
+Please know that you are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
-Asking for support sooner rather than later is often helpful.

-If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
-Counseling and Psychological Services (CaPS) is here to help: call 412-268-2922 and visit their website at [http://www.cmu.edu/counseling/](http://www.cmu.edu/counseling/).
-Consider reaching out to a friend, faculty or family member you trust for help getting connected to the support that can help.
+Asking for support sooner, rather than later, can often help your situation from getting more complicated.
+If you or any of your CMUQ peers are experiencing academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.

+Our Student Affairs staff are here to help:

+- Dr. Dalia Rehal, Associate Dean for Student Affairs (CMB 1094), [mailto:drehal@qatar.cmu.edu](drehal@qatar.cmu.edu), 4454-8545
+- Amie Rollins, Office of Health and Wellness (CMB 1103), [amier@andrew.cmu.edu](mailto:amier@andrew.cmu.edu), 4454-8680
+- Dr. Atorina Benjamin, Counseling and Psychological Services (CMB 1104), [atorinab@qatar.cmu.edu](mailto:atorinab@qatar.cmu.edu), 4454-8525

+You can also visit the Ilona Wyers Student Lounge and connect with anyone on the Student Affairs Team.
+Consider also reaching out to a friend, faculty, staff, or family member you trust for help.
+If you would like to speak to a trained professional for mental health support, day or night, call our ProtoCall hotline at 5554 7913, which is staffed by trained mental health care providers.

+If the situation is life threatening, call 999.